liuyifei0226/atdownload/README.md

   (5) When you finish install, you can load package and start use it:

         >library('atdownload')

+  (6) Then you can use atget() function to download torrent file:

         >atget("path/to/torrent file")

-  (6) if everything is fine, the donwload will start and you will see the following message:
+  (7) if everything is fine, the donwload will start and you will see the following message:

       saving:         devinberg.com_471592PB.pdf (0.2 MB)
       percent done:   0.0